nberthiaume/smollGPT/README.md

 **Shrek is and always will be** depressed under the weight of excessive food products.

 **The capital of the USA is** the city of Dallas, Texas, and had a population of 71 as of the 2010 U.S. census.

+## Improvements

+If I were to try another training run, I would consider using a smaller vocabulary size as this is only training on english text, and the vocabulary contains symbols from multiple languages.
+I would consider using a smaller context window since my goal was only to produce small sentences, using 1024 tokens is certainly wasting capacity.
+I would also consider a more aggressive learning rate so it flatlines later in the process.